ocpi/ocpi/transport_and_format.md

 POST is not supported for these kind of modules.
 PUT is used to send new objects to the servers.

-If a client tries to access an object with a URL that has a different [country-code](credentials.md#credentials-object) and/or [party-id](credentials.md#credentials-object) then given during the [credentials](credentials.md#credentials-object) handshake, it is allowed the respond with a HTTP 404 status code, this way blocking client access to objects that do not belong to them.
+If a client tries to access an object with a URL that has a different [country-code](credentials.md#credentials-object) and/or [party-id](credentials.md#credentials-object) then given during the [credentials](credentials.md#credentials-object) handshake, it is allowed the respond with a HTTP 404 status code, this way blocking client access to object that do not belong to them.

 #### Errors